Table of Contents

 By: Lil’ Luna

-Learn how to make carne asada with this no-fail recipe that creates perfect Mexican-flavored meat to add to tacos, burritos, and more!
+Make an authentic carne asada recipe right at home!
+Easily create perfect Mexican-flavored meat to add to tacos, burritos, and more.

 Servings: 6